breuleux/quaint-disqus/README.md

 ## Install

-    npm install quaint-disqus -g
+    quaint --setup disqus

+Follow the instructions.

 ## Sample configuration

-This configuration entry must be added in the `plugins` field of `quaint.json`:
+This configuration entry must be added in the `plugins` section of `quaint.json`:

 ```json